Landscapes as Complex Social-Ecological Systems: Kluane Lake, Yukon

 A good level of physical fitness is required to participate in day hikes or walks.

-Up to 16 students will be accepted into this program.
+Limited spots are available for this program.
 Preference will be given to graduate students and exceptional 4th year undergraduate students.
 Students in all relevant disciplines are encouraged to apply.

 Withdrawals and Refunds